kangboli/CombDiff/README.md

 ### `PCTVector`

 We use a `PCTVector` instead of the builtin vector in Julia.
-This reason is to make it a `APN` so that we can treat it as a node in the AST.
+This reason is to make it a `APN` so that we can treat it as a node in the *AST*.
 This is impossible if we use Julia's builtin vector or subtype `AbstractVector`.
 A second reason is that we plan to use Julia vectors as "Static Vectors" in our theory so as to do symbolic linear algebra.